mprast/iso-console/graveyard/16_03_21_value_object_proxy.md

 ## Feature Motivation
 ValueObjects needed to have custom methods (definable for each subclass) but also needed to expose every property of the wrapped object.
-Ideally we wanted to be able to treat a ValueObject as a POJO with custom methods, so if we have a value object defined as `let valueobj = buildValueObject({myProp: "myString"});` instead of doing `console.log(valueobj.object.myProp);` or something similar, we can do `console.log(valueobj.myProp)`.
+Ideally we wanted to be able to treat a ValueObject as a plain javascript object with a couple of extra setters attached, so if we have a value object defined as `let valueobj = buildValueObject({myProp: "myString"});` instead of doing `console.log(valueobj.object.myProp);` or something similar, we can do `console.log(valueobj.myProp)`.
 This seems like a